 A handful of times over the years, I have taken this process a step further, by sending a sample of the drained oil into a lab for analysis.

 Short of tearing the engine apart ahead of a rebuild or other major service, I think paying for an oil analysis is one of the best ways to get an impression for the true health of an engine’s internals.
-Sure, a valve adjustment or valve cover service allows a peak at the cams and rockers, and you can stick a borescope into the cylinders as I have done many times, but seeing the actual chemical properties of used oil allows for a much greater perspective.
+Sure, a valve adjustment or valve cover service allows a peek at the cams and rockers, and you can stick a borescope into the cylinders as I have done many times, but seeing the actual chemical properties of used oil allows for a much greater perspective.

 In many documented cases, oil analysis has allowed vehicle owners to not only diagnose problems with more certainty, but to also gain an impression of what my coming down the line in terms of component failure, in hopes of avoiding a catastrophic engine failure.
 As I’ll explain below, these reports aren’t fool-proof by any means, but the knowledge they provide has always made me feel more confident about what I’m working with, even if the results weren’t particularly positive.